Chrismarsh/CHM/docs/configuration.rst

 forcing
 *********

 Input forcing can be either a ASCII timeseries or a NetCDF.
-Please see :ref:`forcing` for more details.
+Please see :ref:`forcing` for more details on the file specifications.

 .. warning::